mm6/ethereum-lab4-hardhat/README.md

 await deposit.wait();
 ```

-The approve call is essential for granting permission to the DEX contract to handle
+18. The approve call is essential for granting permission to the DEX contract to handle
 token transfers on behalf of the user during swaps.

 We can now approve the contract to spend our WETH.
 This can be done
 by running the following commands.

+Execute the following line of Javascript.

 ```js
 await WETH.approve(simpleSwap.target, ethers.parseEther("1"));
 ```

-Finally, we're ready to swap our WETH for DAI.
+19. Finally, we're ready to swap our WETH for DAI.

 Get access to the DAI contract.
+Execute the following line of Javascript.

 ```js